Holiday inspiration currently loading...

 Probably most famous for its Royal Dornoch links golf course – prefect for a bracing stroll to the white-sandy beach – Dornoch is one of the Highlands’ prettiest towns.
-Blonde sandstone seems to glow in the northern sunlight – remember, in high Summer, daytime here can stretch to 11pm – with the historic cathedral standing watch over the neat high street, where ‘scratch’ bakery meets antique shop, chocolatier, museum and gift shops.
+Blonde sandstone seems to glow in the northern sunlight – remember, in high Summer, daytime here can stretch to 11pm – with the historic cathedral standing watch over the neat high street, where ‘scratch’ bakery meets antique shop, whisky specialist, museum and gift shops.

 Further afield, there’s great driving routes to Spinningdale, Bonar Bridge and hidden Loch Migdale.
 Take a picnic and you’ll likely have the place all to yourself.

-No need to rush away from Dornoch, where you’ll want to relax over the extensive continental breakfast, before getting back on the North Coast 500 route to continue north.
-Along the way, perhaps make stops at amazing Dunrobin Castle, the atmospheric harbour town of Helmsdale.
+No need to rush away from Dornoch, where you’ll want to relax over the extensive continental breakfast, before returning initially to the North Coast 500 route to continue north.
+Along the way, perhaps stop off at amazing Dunrobin Castle and the atmospheric harbour town of Helmsdale.
 Here you divert inland, striking off into the Flow Country, Britain’s genuine expanse of wilderness and peatlands straddling Caithness and Sutherland.
 Eventually you will reach the most welcoming oasis for your next three nights.

 Your Accommodation in the Flow Country

-Like any location, it takes time to get under the skin of Caithness, and there’s no better way to start your discovery than in the company of an expert local guide.
+Like any location, it takes time to get under the skin of the Flow Country, and there’s no better way to start your discovery than in the company of an expert local guide.
 Leave the car behind today, because after breakfast you’ll be collected and whisked away for a day-long private tour of highlights of this deeply historical and fascinating area.
 Your tour will cover a figure of eight route through the heart of the North Highlands.
 The landscapes are vast and almost entirely devoid of human habitation – it being cleared during the notorious Highland Clearances in the 19th century.
 There will be ample opportunities to stop to enjoy the views as well as exploring a number of locations both ancient and modern.
 Of course, the tour can be tailored to your exact wishes before you set off, or simply sit back and allow your guide to open up the north-east corner of Britain for you.